kybervpk/website/checklist-for-victims-of-a-data-breach.md

 We collected a comprehensive list of notes especially for the victims of the [Vastaamo data breach](https://yle.fi/uutiset/osasto/news/psychotherapy_centres_database_hacked_patient_info_held_ransom/11605460).
 If you have been a client of Vastaamo before the year 2019, your confidential information might have been stolen.

-Based on current knowledge, Vastaamo's client registry was breached in November 2018.
+Based on current knowledge, Vastaamo's client registry was breached in November 2018 and there has been a second smaller breach in 2019.

 You can follow Vastaamo's official updates [at their website](https://vastaamo.fi/ajankohtaista/). (currently only in Finnish)